Thermodynamic temperature: Absolute zero of temperature

 Temperature scales are numerical.
 The numerical zero of a temperature scale is not bound to the absolute zero of temperature.
 Nevertheless, some temperature scales have their numerical zero coincident with the absolute zero of temperature.
-Examples are the International SI temperature scale, the Rankine temperature scale, and the thermodynamic temperature scale.
+Examples are the Kelvin temperature scale and the Rankine temperature scale.
 Other temperature scales have their numerical zero far from the absolute zero of temperature.
-Examples are the Fahrenheit scale and the Celsius scale.
+Examples are the Celsius scale and the Fahrenheit scale.

 At the zero point of thermodynamic temperature, absolute zero, the particle constituents of matter have minimal motion and can become no colder.
-Absolute zero, which is a temperature of zero kelvins (0 K), is precisely equal to −273.15 °C and −459.67 °F. Matter at absolute zero has no remaining transferable average kinetic energy and the only remaining particle motion is due to an ever-pervasive quantum mechanical phenomenon called ZPE (Zero-Point Energy).
+Absolute zero, which is a temperature of zero kelvins (0 K), precisely corresponds to −273.15 °C and −459.67 °F. Matter at absolute zero has no remaining transferable average kinetic energy and the only remaining particle motion is due to an ever-pervasive quantum mechanical phenomenon called ZPE (zero-point energy).
 Though the atoms in, for instance, a container of liquid helium that was precisely at absolute zero would still jostle slightly due to zero-point energy, a theoretically perfect heat engine with such helium as one of its working fluids could never transfer any net kinetic energy (heat energy) to the other working fluid and no thermodynamic work could occur.

 Temperature is generally expressed in absolute terms when scientifically examining temperature's interrelationships with certain other physical properties of matter such as its volume or pressure (see Gay-Lussac's law), or the wavelength of its emitted black-body radiation.
 Absolute temperature is also useful when calculating chemical reaction rates (see Arrhenius equation).
 Furthermore, absolute temperature is typically used in cryogenics and related phenomena like superconductivity, as per the following example usage:

-"Conveniently, tantalum's transition temperature (T_{c}) of 4.4924 kelvin is slightly above the 4.2221 K boiling point of helium."
+"Conveniently, tantalum's transition temperature (T_{c}) of 4.4924 kelvins is slightly above the 4.2221 K boiling point of helium."